Silver Lake in American Fork Canyon is a beautiful high alpine lake that sits just below the Little Cottonwood Canyon ridgeline on the south side.

 This is a great turn around spot for families with kids or older adults.
 You just take the same trail back down to the cars.
 Charlie and I needed some extra mileage so we continued up to Silver Glance Lake from here.

 From Silver Lake, find the small trail in the NW corner of the lake.
-You should see cairns leading the way.
 The distance from Silver Lake to Silver Glance Lake is an additional 0.8 miles and 900 ft.
 It was steep!
 The boys lead the way…

 Stopping below White Baldy to pose for a photo.